dragana1611/react-demo-app-expenses/README.md

 You'll get all the theory, tons of examples and demos, assignments and exercises and tons of important knowledge that is skipped by most other resources - after all, there is a reason why this course is that huge! :)

 And in case you don't even know why you would want to learn React and you're just here because of some ad or "the algorithm" - no worries: ReactJS is a key technology as a web developer and in this course I will also explain WHY it's that important!

-UDEMY "React - The Complete Guide"!

-This course will teach you React.js in a practice-oriented way, using all the latest patterns and best practices you need.
-You will learn all the key fundamentals as well as advanced concepts and related topics to turn you into a React.js developer.

-Course covers EVERYTHING you need to know and learn to become a React.js developer!

-No matter if you know nothing about React or if you already got some basic React knowledge (not required but also not a problem), you will get tons of useful information and knowledge out of this course!

-Build powerful, fast, user-friendly and reactive web apps Provide amazing user experiences by leveraging the power of JavaScript with ease Apply for high-paid jobs or work as a freelancer in one the most-demanded sectors you can find in web dev right now Learn all about React Hooks and React Components